Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Spacetime metric from entanglement entropy

 It is easy to see that

-Remarkably, the coincidence limits of the second derivatives lead to the metric
+Remarkably, the coincidence limits of the second derivatives lead to the metric:

-To easily understand this formula, one notes that along a geodesic, the norm of the tangent vector $g_{ij}\dot{X}^{i}\dot{X}^{j}$ is a constant.
-Thus as $t\to0$, one finds
+To better understand this formula, note that along a geodesic, the norm of the tangent vector $g_{ij}\dot{X}^{i}\dot{X}^{j}$ is constant.
+Thus, as $t\to0$, we find:

 The advantage of $\sigma_{ij^{\prime}}$ over $\sigma_{ij}$ in eqn. (\ref{eq:derive metric}) is that we do not need to know the connection (geometry).
-Thus what we need to do is to figure out the geodesic length of the \emph{yet-to-determine} dual geometry.
+Therefore, what we need to do is to determine the geodesic length of the \emph{yet-to-be-determined} dual geometry.

 It is important to note that the geodesic length here refers to a geodesic in the bulk, with its endpoints not fixed on the boundary.
 To address this, we need to use two types of known entanglement entropies to fix the leading behavior of this geodesic length, as shown in Fig. (\ref{fig:UV_IR_fix}).